aptos-labs/aptos-core/developer-docs-site/docs/nodes/aptos-deployments.md

 # Aptos Blockchain Deployments

-You can connect to the Aptos Blockchain in a few ways.
+You can connect to the Aptos blockchain in a few ways.
 See the below table:

 :::tip